Charzy-1/st-cyril-catholic-church/README.md

 - 📅 Events and Programs information
 - 🧩 Contact Form (direct email submission using EmailJS)
 - 📱 Fully responsive design for mobile, tablet, and desktop
-- 🌟 Smooth animations for better user experience
+- 🌟 Smooth animations using GSAP and Framer Motion
 - 🔥 Optimized for fast loading

 ---